dbursem/ogn-client-php/readme.md

 **Do \_NOT\_ use the igc.php file!**
-this file is only present to serve as an example of how to generate an IGC file from the logs in ognlogs. google "openlayers IGC example" for example code for how to show the IGC in a webbrowser.
+this file is only present to serve as an example of how to generate an IGC file from the logs in ognlogs. check the [openlayers igc example](http://openlayers.org/en/v3.8.1/examples/igc.html) if you want to show the IGC in a webbrowser.

 As said before, this class has some rough edges so handle with care!